Postdoctoral Researcher Fellowship

 (2) Promote formation of a research base for domestic and overseas researchers.

 Type of contract: Fixed-term employee

-Contract Period: The first period of employment will be from the agreed upon start date to March 31, 2018, followed by annual renewal based upon performance and mutual agreement.
-The contract period can be renewed until March 31, 2020.
+Contract Period: The period of employment will be from the agreed upon start date until March 31, 2019.
+The contract period can then be renewed until March 31, 2020.

 7．Salary and Benefits

 According to Gunma University Employment Regulations for Part-time Employees

 Salary: determined based on the successful applicant’s experience.